Effective bounds for adelic Galois representations attached to elliptic curves over the rationals: -adic Galois representations

 \begin{proof} Since $\det \circ \rho_{E,p^\infty}$ is the $p$-adic cyclotomic character, it follows that $\det(G) = \Z_p^\times$.
 By \cite[Lemme 17]{serre81} we know that $G(p) \not\subset C_{ns}(p)$.
 By the open image theorem (\cite[Section 4.4, Th\'eor\`eme 3]{serre72}) we know that $G$ is open in $\GL_2(\Z_p)$, and hence it is closed.
 Finally, we need to show that $G(p) \cap C_{ns}(p)$ contains an element which is not a multiple of the identity.
 It is easy to notice that every element in $C_{ns}^+(p) \setminus C_{ns}(p)$ has order dividing $2(p-1)$, and the same holds for scalar matrices.
 Suppose by contradiction that $G(p) \cap C_{ns}(p)$ consists of multiples of the identity.
 In particular, every element of $G(p)$ has order dividing $2(p-1)$.
 Suppose now that $p> 11$.
 By Corollary \ref{cor:goodreductionforcartanQ} we know that $E$ has potentially good reduction at $p$.
 If we consider the subgroup $I < \operatorname{Im}\rho_{E,p}$ obtained as the image of a pro-$p$ inertia subgroup of $\GalQ$, by \cite[Proposition 1]{kraus90}, Theorem \ref{thm:canonicalsbg} and Lemma \ref{lemma:locallemmaSamuel} we know that there exists $e \in \{1,2,3,4,6\}$ such that either $I$ contains an element of order $\frac{p^2-1}{e}$, or the image of $I$ in $\operatorname{PGL}_2(\F_p)$ contains an element of order $\frac{p-1}{e}$.
 In the former case, we get a contradiction, because $\frac{p^2-1}{e} \nmid 2(p-1)$ for $p > 11$.
 In the latter case, since the square of any element of $C_{ns}^+(p) \setminus C_{ns}(p)$ is a scalar matrix, we have that $\frac{p-1}{e} \mid 2$.
 However, this can happen only for $p = 13$, which does not occur by \cite[Corollary 1.3]{balakrishnan19}.
 To conclude, it suffices to notice that for $p \in \{3,5,7,11\}$ the statement follows from \cite[Theorems 1.2, 1.4, 1.5, 1.6]{zywina15}. \end{proof}

 \begin{lemma} Let $\faktor{E}{\Q}$ be an elliptic curve and $p$ an odd prime such that $G(p) \subseteq C_{ns}^+(p)$.
 We have $\dim\mathfrak{g}_n \ge 2$ for every $n \ge 1$. \end{lemma}

 Lemma \ref{lemma:dimg1} is the same as \cite[Proposition 3.2]{ejder22}, however, our version also holds for $p \in \{3,5,7,13\}$.
 For every prime $p>7$ and $p \ne 13$, this is a consequence of the fact that if $G(p) \subseteq C_{ns}^+(p)$, then $E$ has potentially good supersingular reduction at $p$ (Corollary \ref{cor:supersingularQ}).
-To treat the remaining primes, we first prove the following lemma.
+Before proving Lemma \ref{lemma:dimg1}, treating the remaining primes, we need the following lemma.

 \begin{lemma} Let $\faktor{E}{\Q}$ be an elliptic curve and $p$ an odd prime such that $E$ has potentially good ordinary reduction at $p$.
 If $p \ge 5$, we have $G(p^2) \not\subseteq C_{ns}^+(p^2)$.
 If $p=3$, we have $G(27) \not\subseteq C_{ns}^+(27)$; moreover, if $E$ has good ordinary reduction at $3$ we have $G(9) \not\subseteq C_{ns}^+(9)$. \end{lemma}